avshalomn/project_custom_models/README.md

 This is still a work in progress - any input is more than welcome!

+## TODO
+* add a way to know what a model paramters are that are NOT in its name

 ## Example
 ```python
 !pip install -q pyyaml h5py  # Required to save models in HDF5 format